BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 ## More commands

 You can find all available commands in the [Fly.io docs](https://fly.io/docs/flyctl) and also find more tips on the official [Phoenix Deploying on Fly.io guide](https://fly.io/docs/elixir/getting-started/).

+## Troubleshooting

+The default config file created by `fly launch` defines `min_machines_running = 0` so Fly will auto stop machines that receive no traffic for a period of time.
+You might want to change this value to `1` otherwise it will look like your app is not working, when in fact it's just Fly proxy doing its job.